Armchair-Heavy-Industries/A4T/README.md

 You're printing a toolhead, not a trinket or a toy.
 You should be aiming for high strength with strong layer adhesion.
 I.e. print it slower/hotter if you have bad layer adhesion.
 It doesn't matter if it takes over 2 hours to print the main body.<br/>

+> [!WARNING]
+> ### Blower fan fit
+> `If your blower fans are not a slight friction fit, you likely had shrinkage compensation or EM issues.
+You can probably get away with using some masking tape on top of a loose fan to save a reprint in a pinch.` <br/>
+> <br/>
+> Fans should go in with a slight friction fit.
+DO NOT FORCE THEM IN.
+Your print settings aren't right if the fans are too tight.
+More shrinkage compensation or less EM depending on if you're over extruding or not.

 ## Assembly
 ### LED Harness (optional)
 (click to open full size image)<br/>